Nick Leddy: Chicago Blackhawks (2010–2014)

 Leddy played all 82 games in the 2011–12 season with three goals, 34 assists and 37 points as the Blackhawks finished sixth in the West.
 On April 14, 2012, Leddy recorded his first career playoff assist and point with an assist on a goal scored by Brandon Bollig in a 4–3 OT win against the Phoenix Coyotes in game two of the first round of the 2012 playoffs.
 In game five a week later on April 21 where the Blackhawks defeated the Coyotes 2–1 in OT, Leddy scored his first career playoff goal against Coyotes goaltender Mike Smith.
 The Blackhawks were defeated by the third-seeded Coyotes in six games in the first round of the 2012 playoffs and Leddy would finish the series with a goal and two assists for three points in all six games played.

-After playing all 48 games with six goals, 12 assists and 18 points recorded in the lockout-shortened 2012–13 season to help the Blackhawks clinch the Presidents' Trophy as the regular season champions, he was a member of the Blackhawks team that won the Stanley Cup by defeating the Boston Bruins in six games in the 2013 Stanley Cup Finals.
+After playing all 48 games with six goals, 12 assists and 18 points recorded in the lockout-shortened 2012–13 season to help the Blackhawks clinch the Presidents' Trophy as the regular season champions, he was a member of the Blackhawks team that won the Stanley Cup by defeating the Boston Bruins in six games in the 2013 Stanley Cup Final.
 He ended the 2013 playoffs goalless with two assists and points in all 23 contests played.

 On July 3, 2013, Leddy signed a two-year contract extension with the club.
 Leddy kept up his durability in the 2013–14 season by playing in all 82 games with seven goals, 24 assists and 31 points produced for the Blackhawks as the defending Stanley Cup champion Blackhawks finished fifth in the West.
-In the 2014 playoffs, Leddy and the Blackhawks would go on another lengthy playoff run beating the St. Louis Blues in six games and the Minnesota Wild in six games in the first two rounds before matching up against the Los Angeles Kings in the Western Conference Finals for the second straight year, this time getting defeated by the eventual Stanley Cup champion Kings in seven games, one win short from a second consecutive appearance in the Stanley Cup Finals.
+In the 2014 playoffs, Leddy and the Blackhawks would go on another lengthy playoff run beating the St. Louis Blues in six games and the Minnesota Wild in six games in the first two rounds before matching up against the Los Angeles Kings in the Western Conference Finals for the second straight year, this time getting defeated by the eventual Stanley Cup champion Kings in seven games, one win short from a second consecutive appearance in the Stanley Cup Final.
 Leddy ended the playoffs with a goal and four assists for five points in 18 games.

 New York Islanders (2014–2021)

 On October 4, 2014, just five days before the 2014–15 season began and with only one more season left on his contract, Leddy was traded to the New York Islanders in exchange for prospects, Ville Pokka, T. J. Brennan and Anders Nilsson.
 On February 24, 2015, Leddy and the Islanders agreed to a seven-year, $38.5 million contract.

-On October 25, 2019, shortly into the 2019–20 season, Leddy registered two goals on goaltender Anders Nilsson in a 4-2 victory over the Ottawa Senators, including becoming the first Islanders defensemen in franchise history to score on a penalty shot.
+On October 25, 2019, shortly into the 2019–20 season, Leddy registered two goals on goaltender Anders Nilsson in a 4–2 victory over the Ottawa Senators, including becoming the first Islanders defensemen in franchise history to score on a penalty shot.